Kongarasailatha/CodeAlpha-Internship/README.md

 • This results in a NumPy array with two columns, likely representing probabilities for good and bad credit risk.
 • These probabilities are stored in a DataFrame named df_prediction_prob.
 ### Benefits of a financial credit scoring model include:
--> Efficiency: Automating the loan approval process, saving time and resources for lenders.
+1) Efficiency: Automating the loan approval process, saving time and resources for lenders.
-->Consistency: Providing a standardized approach to credit assessment, reducing bias and subjective decision-making.
+2) Consistency: Providing a standardized approach to credit assessment, reducing bias and subjective decision-making.
-->Risk Management: Helping lenders manage risk by identifying high-risk applicants and adjusting loan terms accordingly.
+3) Risk Management: Helping lenders manage risk by identifying high-risk applicants and adjusting loan terms accordingly.
-->Access to Credit: Facilitating access to credit for individuals with limited credit history or unconventional financial backgrounds.
+4) Access to Credit: Facilitating access to credit for individuals with limited credit history or unconventional financial backgrounds.

 # Diseases Prediction By using Machine Learning
  To share my internship project at CodeAlpha: Disease Prediction Task!